ajpinedam/maui-wiki/Getting-Started.md

 > WinUI 3 requires you to build and deploy with the latest preview of Visual Studio 2019 16.10.

+### iOS Simulator Selection

+It's possible to specify which simulator is launched and used for `net6.0-ios` by specifying the `_DeviceName` MSBuild property:

+ie: `dotnet build -t:Run -f net6.0-ios -p:_DeviceName=:v2:udid=<UDID>`

+You can get a list of possible UDID values by executing the `simctl list` command:

+ie: `/Applications/Xcode.app/Contents/Developer/usr/bin/simctl list`

 ## Using IDEs

 Currently, we recommend using the latest preview version of Visual Studio 2019 16.10 on Windows (with the